rebuy-de/aws-nuke/README.md

 ## Caution!

-Be aware that *aws-nuke* is a very descructive tool, hence you have to be very careful while using it.
+Be aware that *aws-nuke* is a very destructive tool, hence you have to be very careful while using it.
 Otherwise you might delete production data.

 To reduce the blast radius of accidents, there are some safety precautions: